segloser/suspamsub/README.md

 Please, develop tools based on this concept and train your employees to check every unsolicited file.

-Routinary and automatic AntiVirus analysis of non-executable files like Microsoft Word/Excel or PDF documents, could include malicious code (macros or obfuscated JavaScript).
+Routinary and automatic AntiVirus analysis of non-executable files like Microsoft Word/Excel or PDF documents are yet imprecise.
+Even after passing a generic (hash) security check, these files could include malicious code (macros or obfuscated JavaScript).
 Your employees should already know this.
+If not, this code is for training them.

-Help your employees to develop a digital common sense.
+<b>Help your employees to develop a digital common sense.</b>

 Thanks.